 Forest School Leader Training

-Posted in: Adults with Learning Disabilities, Business Sponsor, Community Partners, Forest School Projects, Free Trees for Communities, Future Woods, Garden Forest, Join us as a Friend, Latest News, Natural Connections, Our Projects, Training activities
+Posted in: Adults with Learning Disabilities, Business Sponsors, Community Partners, Forest School Projects, Free Trees for Communities, Future Woods, Garden Forest, Join us as a Friend, Latest News, Natural Connections, Our Projects, Training activities

-- Activities at Ashton Court.
+Activities at Ashton Court

 The Forest of Avon Trust has been using the Forest School approach with a number of groups of adults with learning disabilities over the last few years.
 Getting groups out in to local woodlands to explore and undertake a range of activities that has brought them in to close contact with nature has been fun and beneficial.
 Through talking to those involved we have picked up on some common themes that demonstrate how individuals and groups can benefit from this small group based experience in a natural setting over a period of time.
 The following link explores this in more detail – Outdoor Activities with Adults with Learning Disabilities.